solidi/hl-mods/workspace/redist/readme.txt

     - Mutators
         - "rocketcrowbar" - includes rocket crowbar on spawn, makes all rockets act drunk
         - "instagib" - battle exclusively with railguns that dole one hit kills
+        - "volatile" - where players blow up when fragged
 - New Player Models
     - Baer
 - Maps